 Some say that Transylvania sits on one of Earth'strongest magnetic fields and its people have extra-sensory perception.
 Vampires are believed to hang around crossroads on St.George's Day, April 23, and on the eve of St.Andrew, November 29.

 The legend is certainly intriguing and a genuine tourist attraction.
 Snagov Monastery, where according to legend, Vlad's remains are buried, the ruins of Poenari Fortress (considered to be the authentic Dracula's castle), the village of Arefu where Dracula legends are still told, the city of Brasov where Vlad led raids against the Saxon merchants and of course Bran Castle.

 But the region has much more to offer than long-gone medieval times.
-Colorful centuries-old traditions are alive and well in these small villages where people still make a living at such time-honored occupations as shepherds, weavers, blacksmiths and carpenters.
+Colourful centuries-old traditions are alive and well in these small villages where people still make a living at such time-honoured occupations as shepherds, weavers, blacksmiths and carpenters.

-The medieval city of Sibiu is lined with colorful houses on cobblestone streets and bounded by imposing city walls and defense towers overlooking the river Cibin.
-A short drive takes you into the pastoral landscape of Marginimea Sibiului, one of Transylvania’s best-preserved ethnographic areas.
+The medieval city of Sibiu is lined with colourful houses on cobblestone streets and bounded by imposing city walls and defence towers overlooking the river Cibin.
+A short drive takes you into the pastoral landscape of Marginimea Sibiului, one of Transylvania's best-preserved ethnographic areas.

 Located at the foothills of the Cindrel Mountains, Marginimea Sibiului is a string of 18 villages, rich in architecture, history and heritage.
 Age-old traditions, customs and celebrations, as well as the traditional occupation of shepherding, have been carefully passed down from generation to generation in the villages of this area.

 Transylvania is home to the exquisite medieval town of Sighisoara built on top of a hill and surrounded by forests in the valley of the Tarnava Mare rive.
 Sighisoara is a perfectly intact 15th century gem and a UNESCO World Heritage Site.